 Isomerism is not an exception, it is the rule.
 The larger the molecule, the more isomeric alternatives are offered.

-Isomerism is illustrated in the figure above, copied
+Isomerism is illustrated in the figure Isomers above,

-from the book.
-The two molecules have the same constituents, but because the
+copied from the book.
+The two molecules have the same constituents, but because

-oxygen atom has different locations in the two molecules they have very
+the oxygen atom has different locations in the two molecules the molecules have

 transformed into the other because the transition between the two states